tilt-dev/tilt.build/docs/integrating_bazel_with_tilt.md

 Tiltfiles only need two things in order to provide a great experience: Kubernetes YAML and Docker Images.
 To get our service up and running in Tilt we just need to figure out how to ask Bazel for those two things.

 ### Getting YAML
 So when we run `bazel run //:snack-server.apply` what does Bazel actually do?
-To find out let's look at the `:snack-server` rule definition.
+Let's look at the `:snack-server` rule definition.

 ```python
 k8s_object(